-On November 28, 2003, Saputo acquired 100% of Molfino, the third largest dairy processor in Argentina, for the price of approximately \$60 million on a debt-free basis.
+On November 28, 2003, Saputo acquired 100% of Molfino, the third largest dairy processor in Argentina, for the price of approximately \$60 million paid in cash.
 This company produces a wide variety of soft, semi-soft, hard and grated cheeses, as well as butter, cream, milk powder, UHT milk and dulce de leche (caramelized milk).
-This transaction gives Saputo the opportunity to establish itself in a market where the raw material is accessible at competitive international prices.
+This transaction gave Saputo the opportunity to establish itself in a market where the raw material is accessible at competitive international prices.